 Fayoumi name origin

 Fayoumi chickens also learned to live by cooperation.
-In the wild, Fayoumi roosters generally get along very well and multiple roosters are commonly found in a single flock.
-In fact, in some groups, there can be as many as three roosters to a single hen.
-Wild Fayoumi roosters are also family oriented and often help care for young chicks so the mother can hatch more.
+In the wild, Fayoumi roosters generally get along very well with one another.
+In fact, in some Fayoumi flocks, there can be as many as three roosters per single hen.
+Wild Fayoumi roosters are also family oriented.
+In fact, Fayoumi roosters often help care for young chicks.
+This makes it so the mother can hatch more in more rapid succession.

-Note: The area which is called Fayoum today was previously called ‘Ijtawy’.
+Note: The area which is called Fayoum was previously called ‘Ijtawy’.
 The people that inhabited the area where called ‘Ta-Itjawy’.
 The fowls of the area where also known by that name because they where often kept by the Ta-Itjawy people.
-However, the name later evolved into ‘Bigawi’ and to this day (in Egypt and throughout Africa), Fayoumis are known as Bigawi fowls.
+However, the name later evolved into ‘Bigawi’.
+To this day, in Egypt and throughout Africa, Fayoumis are known as Bigawi fowls.

 Fayoumis chickens are small and slightly built.
 Fayoumi roosters weigh~4 pounds and Fayoumi hens weigh ~3 pounds.

 Fayoumis are very good foragers/scavengers.
 This makes them very self-sufficient.
 However, this means that they handle confinement poorly and do best Free-Range.